 Rapid Response provides early intervention to worker groups who have received a notice of layoff or closure.
-Region 7 has a Rapid Response Team consisting of staff from the Workforce Investment Act, Wagner-Peyser, Vocational Rehabilitation and Trade Adjustment Assistance (once the petition has been certified) and local service organizations that may provide other assistance to the dislocated worker and family, such as Operation Threshold, the Department of Human Services, Hawkeye Community College, Consumer Credit Counseling of Northeast Iowa and others.
+Region 7 has a Rapid Response Team consisting of staff from Title 1 Adult/Dislocated Worker, Wagner-Peyser, Vocational Rehabilitation and Trade Adjustment Assistance (once the petition has been certified) and local service organizations that may provide other assistance to the dislocated worker and family, such as Operation Threshold, the Department of Human Services, Hawkeye Community College, Consumer Credit Counseling of Northeast Iowa and others.